 This blocks phone numbers that you’ve never called, texted or that are not saved in your contacts list.
 Calls from unrecognized numbers will go straight to voicemail and appear in your recent calls list without bothering you.

-- Tap Settings > Block numbers > turn on the the Block Unknown Callers feature
+- Turn on the the Block Unknown Callers feature

 Easiest Way to Block recent caller on iPhone